ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Video.rst

 Set this property to define how the video is scaled to fit the target area.

--  `VideoOutput </sdk/apps/qml/QtMultimedia/VideoOutput/>`__.Stretch -
+-  :ref:`VideoOutput <sdk_qtmultimedia_videooutput>`.Stretch - the video is
-   the video is scaled to fit
+   scaled to fit
--  `VideoOutput </sdk/apps/qml/QtMultimedia/VideoOutput/>`__.PreserveAspectFit
+-  :ref:`VideoOutput <sdk_qtmultimedia_videooutput>`.PreserveAspectFit -
-   - the video is scaled uniformly to fit without cropping
+   the video is scaled uniformly to fit without cropping
--  `VideoOutput </sdk/apps/qml/QtMultimedia/VideoOutput/>`__.PreserveAspectCrop
+-  :ref:`VideoOutput <sdk_qtmultimedia_videooutput>`.PreserveAspectCrop -
-   - the video is scaled uniformly to fill, cropping if necessary
+   the video is scaled uniformly to fill, cropping if necessary

 Because this type is for convenience in QML, it does not support enumerations directly, so enumerations from ``VideoOutput`` are used to